Zach-Deladev/tsellios-k9-academy/README.md

     1. First Time Visitor, first impressions:

         1. "The heading of the website made it immediately obvious what the business specializes in."
-        2. "From first glance the navigation was very self explanatory guiding me to exactly the information I needed."
+        2. "From first glance, the navigation was very self-explanatory guiding me to exactly the information I needed."
-        3. "Instantly from opening the site I seen links to the businesses social meida pages and the design drew my attention to them straight away."
+        3. "Instantly from opening the site I saw links to the business's social media pages and the design drew my attention to them straight away."

     2. Returning Visitor stories:

         1. "After leaving the site to view the social media pages I returned to find out more about the training services, the information needed was easily found and this prompted me to contact the business within the contact page to ask for further information."

     3. Frequent User stories:
-        1. "As someone who is keen to keep up to date with the businesses services I followed their social media where I can keep checking for updates to their services and more information on the release of the online academy which I am excited about!"
+        1. "As someone keen to keep up to date with the businesses services I followed their social media where I can keep checking for updates to their services and more information on the release of the online academy which I am excited about!"
-        2. "It would be nice if there was a newsletter I could sign up to to recieve updates by email."
+        2. It would be nice if there was a newsletter I could sign up to receive updates by email."

 ### Further Testing

 -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
--   The website was viewed on a variety of devices such as Desktop, Laptop, Ipad Air, Ipad Mini,  iPhone SE, Samsung Galaxy s8 & Samsung Galaxy s20 ultra.
+-   The website was viewed on a variety of devices such as desktops, laptops, Ipad Air, Ipad Mini, iPhone SE, Samsung Galaxy s8 & Samsung Galaxy s20 ultra.
--   Friends and family were asked to test the webiste on a range of devices and their experiences were noted.
+-   Friends and family were asked to test the website on a range of devices and their experiences were noted.
-- I also tested the websites performance using the lighthouse feature in the browser dev tools.
+- I also tested the performance of the website using the lighthouse feature in the browser dev tools.
 ![Performance Testing](assets/images/readme/lighthouse-testing.png "Performance Testing")

-- The best practices section gave me some feedback but after careful consideration I decided to disregard these to keep the aesthetic of the site.
+- The best practices section gave me some feedback but after careful consideration, I decided to disregard these to keep the aesthetic of the site.

 ![Best Practices](assets/images/readme/best-practices.png "Best Practices")